Home

 The key area of focus will be on the US government's work towards critical minerals supply chain security.
 The US government has over the past four years introduced a series of legislatures, executive instruments and initiatives to ensure US automakers have access to the raw materials needed for its domestic market.
 Have these initiatives been successful or not?

-Dr. Kwasi Ampofo is the Head of Metals and Mining at BloombergNEF based in London.
+Dr. Kwasi Ampofo is the Head of Metals and Mining at BloombergNEF (New Energy Finance) based in London.
 His team's research covers industrial metals, rare-earth metals, battery metals and the pathways for miners to reach net-zero.
 Prior to BloombergNEF, he was a mining engineer at Anglo American and a management consultant at Nous Group in Australia.
 He completed his PhD in Mineral Economics at the University of Queensland, Australia.
 He is currently a non-executive director at Amira Global.

-From ~7:00 PM – 7:20 PM, a second Guest Speaker, Mr. Kai Hoffmann, CEO of SOAR Financial, will discuss:
+7:00 - 7:20 PM: Mr. Kai Hoffmann, CEO of SOAR Financial, will discuss:

 The Green Energy Revolution – Do Investors Really Care?
 Financing Trends